What you need to know

 Some key things to remember:

-- Taking the FEE online in June or July means that you will have extra time to review the required readings and revise your essays.
-You will also receive detailed feedback on your writing.
+- Taking the FEE online in June or July also means that you will receive detailed feedback on your writing, and have extra time to review the required readings and revise your essays.

-- A “pencil and paper” make-up exam and the English Diagnostic Review (EDR) for students whose first language is not English are available on campus during Orientation.
+- A make-up exam and the English Diagnostic Review (EDR) will be offered during IAP for students who are unable to complete the FEE during the summer.

 - Learn more about the FEE.